Krawchuk '02

 Speaking Engagements

-In 1998, he was the Libertarian candidate for Governor of Pennsylvania, receiving 33,591 votes (1.1%), the first Libertarian to break the 1% barrier for that office.
+He has run twice as the Libertarian candidate for Governor of Pennsylvania, first in 1998 against Tom Ridge, then again in 2002 against Ed Rendell, receiving 33,591 votes in 1998, and 40,962 in 2002.
 In 1994, he ran as the Libertarian candidate for State Representative in District 153 (Abington/Rockledge).
-He also ran as the Libertarian candidate for Abington Township Commissioner in 1995, 1997, and 2001, and in 2000 as the Libertarian candidate for the second Congressional District.
+He also ran as the Libertarian candidate for Abington Township Commissioner in 1995, 1997, and 2001, and in 2000 as the Libertarian candidate for Pennsylvania's 2nd Congressional District.

 Also in 2000, Mr. Krawchuk sought the Libertarian nomination for vice president of the United States, ultimately placing third in a field of five.

-In his 1994 race for State Representative, Mr. Krawchuk became the first third-party candidate ever to be endorsed by the Pennsylvania National Rifle Association.
+In his 1998 gubernatorial race, he became the first Libertarian to break the 1% barrier for that office, and in his 1994 race for State Representative, Mr. Krawchuk became the first third-party candidate ever to be endorsed by the Pennsylvania National Rifle Association.